 And that’s the one true benchmark – me vs. last year.
 Me vs. 5 years ago.

 Understand your own financial progress.
 Over a five year window, your net worth should increase.
-Year to year it might fluctuate, but the trend should be moving upwards.
+Year to year it might fluctuate, especially if you’re investing in the stock market, but the trend should be moving upwards.
+And tracking my net worth keeps me grounded.

 That’s it.
 That’s the one true benchmark.
 Yourself.